zawsq/Teleshare/README.md

 <p align="center"><b>TELESHARE</b></p>
 <p align="center">A efficient and configurable telegram file sharing bot</p>

-> [!IMPORTANT]
-> This bot is currently in [MVP](https://en.m.wikipedia.org/wiki/Minimum_viable_product) Stage.
-Expect frequent changes and updates.
-Not yet ready for production use.
-Use for testing and feedback purposes only.

-> [!NOTE]
-> _Feel free to open an issue for more upcoming features!_

 #### FEATURES
 - Automatic file backup.
 - Automatic message deletion.